Flagstaff's First Climate Action and Adaptation Plan

 The Climate Plan will build upon the information gathered on projected climate changes in Arizona, Flagstaff's greenhouse gas emissions, community vulnerabilities, and the priorities, ideas and concerns we hear from Flagstaff residents.
 The Plan will focus on activities that achieve the greatest emission reductions or do the most to increase our community preparedness, in the most cost-effective manner.

 We aim to build a plan that will rally the community around strong climate actions that have measurable benefits for the community.
 Learn more about climate change in Arizona, or explore other cities' climate action plans.
 For a more local take, check out the Grand Canyon Trust's Climate Plan explainer here.

 How do I get involved?

-Join Us: Coffee and Climate Monthly Meet-Ups
+Join us: Coffee and Climate monthly meet-ups

 Want to talk to City staff about climate change in Flagstaff or the upcoming Climate Plan?
 Stop by our coffee and climate sessions, held in the second week of every month.
 We will visit a different Flagstaff coffee shop each month.